 One of the pivotal causes of the Mahabharata war was the incident in Indraprastha where Draupadi ridiculed and insulted Duryodhana when he fell into a water pool.
 Draupadi joked “Andhasya Putra Andhaha” meaning “a blind man’s (referring to Dhritrashtra) son is blind!

 No woman ever faced the trials and tribulations that Draupadi faced in her life.
-Even after being born out of the fire to Drupada, even if she had heroic husbands, she had to undergo Vastra harana, exile, Agnata.
+Even after being born out of the fire to Drupada, even if she had heroic husbands, she had to undergo Vastra harana, exile, and Agnata.
 Post-war she was faced to watch her entire clan being killed.
-Yet she bore all these without a complaint wither against her Husbands or anybody.
+Yet she bore all these without a complaint withers against her Husband or anybody.
 All she cared about was her worship of Lord Krishna.

 She is one true Matriarch of the Saga of Mahabharata.
 Kunti or Pritha was the daughter of Shurasena and the foster daughter of his cousin Kuntibhoja.
 She is the sister of Vasudeva.
 She was married to King Pandu of Hastinapur and was the mother of Karna and the first three Pandava brothers Yudhishthira, Bhima, and Arjuna.
 She was the paternal aunt of Krishna, Balarama, and Subhadra.
 She was the stepmother or foster mother of Nakula and Sahadeva.

 Kunti returned to Hastinapura with her five children to live under the care of Bhishma and Dhritarashtra.
 The following years were marked with a mixture of joys and sorrows for Kunti and the Pandavas.
 The joys of the palace that the Pandava children enjoyed while growing up under the watchful eyes of Bhishma were soon marred by the jealousy of the Kauravas.